 I just released the Gatsby theme I use for this site, called Gatsby Theme Publisher.

-This site uses WordPress as a back-end, and Gatsby as a static front-end.
+This site (scottbolinger.com) uses WordPress as a back-end, and Gatsby as a static front-end with the Publisher theme by Static Fuse.
 I built this theme because I couldn’t find other themes that had all the features I wanted.

 What’s so great about this theme?

 It handles some common issues that I couldn’t find all in one place.

 - Google analytics